 Judging from the manual pages of both reboot and shutdown, it looks like shutdown provides a bit more lower-level functionality, and reboot is a higher-level tool that uses shutdown.

 After a reboot I found I had to restart some of my systems.

-To restart supervisor (on sg1 or sg2) I would currently need to use:
+To restart supervisor manually I previously needed to use:

 service supervisor start